By Peter Lyle DeHaan, PhD

 Successfully orchestrating change requires effective communication.
 Not once, but ongoing; not to key staff, but to all employees; not by one method, but by several: group meetings, written correspondence, and one-on-one discussions.
-A true and effective open door policy helps, too.
-Also, it is critical that a positive attitude is set, at the beginning, from the top of the organization, which never waivers.
+A true and effective open-door policy helps, too.
+Also, it is critical that a positive attitude is set, in the beginning, from the top of the organization, which never waivers.
 Celebrate milestones, generously thank staff along the way, and provide reasonable rewards at the end.

 We will know we have successfully created a change-friendly organization when our employees—all of them—get bored with the status quo and begin seeking change on their own.
 They will ask for more challenging work, seek to expand their job, and want to add new technology.
 At this point, the potential of our organizations becomes unlimited; the personal growth of our staff, unshackled; and the future, inviting.
 We don’t know what that future will entail, only that things will change for the better.

-So, sit back and enjoy the ride, fully confident that the only constant is change.
+So, sit back and enjoy the ride, fully confident that the only constant changes.